History of housing in Liverpool: Back-to-back courts

 The first back-to-back houses built in Liverpool are believed to be around the 1780s.
 Typically built with limited space requirements, a typical house measured 10–12 ft2 with a cellar, ground floor kitchen and bedrooms above.
 The size variations can be seen on old maps, such as from the early 20th century, showing back-to-back court houses on Hampton Street next to newer Victorian terraces on Upper Stanhope Street.
 Early in the Victorian era, the Select Committee on the Health of Towns reported in 1840 that Liverpool's court housing were unventilated, had minimal sanitary provisions and were filthy.
 Water was from a single communal pipe that could be cut-off if the tenant fell into debt.
 From 1861, Liverpool banned the construction of back-to-back houses.

 The last surviving back-to-back court houses are in Pembroke Place, then known as Watkinson Terrace, with just two surviving houses in a former court of eight, now used as a rear shop extension.
 Historic maps show how the arrangement used to be, compared to the present day.
 The houses, coupled with the shops they are attached to, were given listed building status in September 2009.
-Originally with basements, they were later infilled with interiors described as sparse with little decorative detail and are likely among the last constructed.
+Originally with basements, they were later infilled with interiors described as sparse with little decorative detail and are among the last constructed.
+The only known surviving example of a back-to-back housing building is Dukes Terrace, constructed in 1843 and abandoned during the 1970s for around 30 years, before being restored in 2003.